 How to get around Jordan

-There are a number of options to get around Jordan, but we opted to rent a car for convenience and flexibility.
+There are a number of options to get around Jordan in a week, but we opted to rent a car for convenience and flexibility.
 If you are on a budget, it’s also possible to get around by public transportation.
 Within Amman, we left the car parked at the hotel and took Ubers everywhere.

 Driving in Jordan is very manageable – the drive between each of the stops on our 7 day Jordan itinerary took no longer than 3-4 hours, and the highways are in fairly good condition.
 Google Maps gave accurate directions and parking was free in most cities and hotels (with the exception of Petra, where we chose to park in a secured lot for a small fee).